HMilbradt/harrison/src/pages/blog/2019-06-05-how-to-choose-between-static-site-generating-and-server-side-rendering.md

 ---
 # Brief Introduction

 With the introduction of JAMStack, it seems like you can't get away from the debate between static site rendering and server side rendering.
 And there's a pretty good reason for it.
-JAMStack has been one of the easiest stacks to get up and running with (This blog was built with it).
+JAMStack has been one of the easiest stacks to get up and running with (This blog was built with it), and opens a lot of doors for developers and technical bloggers wanting to try something new.

 However, I don't see static site rendering sweeping the industry, and there's a few important reasons why.
 Today, I'll be talking about those reasons, learned through experience from working with both methods.